 First of all, you might be wondering, what the heck is branding anyway?

 Put simply, branding is what sets your business apart from the rest.
 It’s what makes your business identifiable to customers.
 When most people hear “branding” they think “logo”.
-Your business’ brand most definitely includes your logo but your logo is not your whole brand!
-Your brand encompasses things like the colors and fonts you use in your social media graphics, your meticulous attention to detail when lining up fabric patterns in your products and the way you “speak” to your customers as well.
+Your brand most definitely includes your logo but your logo is not your whole brand!
+Your brand encompasses things like the colors and fonts you use in your social media graphics, your meticulous attention to detail when lining up fabric patterns in your products and the way you speak to your customers as well.
 It’s how your customers feel about your business when they interact with it as well.
-You don’t need a designer to help you with stuff like those last two things so I’m going to focus on the visual aspects of your brand in this post.
+You don’t need a designer to help you with stuff like those last few things so I’m going to focus on the visual aspects of your brand in this post.

-So, how do you go about branding your business all on your own?
+How do you go about branding your business all on your own?
 The most important thing you can do when branding your handmade business, or any business, is to stay consistent.
 One of the easiest ways to ensure that you stay consistent when it comes to the visual aspect of branding is to create a brand board.
 A brand board pulls all of the visual parts of your brand together in one place and creates a handy document that you can refer to whenever you’re, say, working to create a new post for Instagram, a postcard to include with orders, or update the banner in your Etsy shop.
 You can look at everything side by side and it will be obvious if something just doesn’t fit in with the rest.

 So, what should you include on your brand board?
 The pieces can vary depending on the business but at bare minimum, you should include the following:

 Whether you’ve had a logo professionally designed for you, you purchased a ready-made logo, or you DIY’d it, your logo should be front and center on your brand board.